niteshpsit/test-generator/Readme.md

     endpoint: api endpoint to test { must be String }
     httpMethod: http method of api { must be String }
     expectedRes: expected response from api { Any type except undefined }
+    body: data to pass to the api { Object }
     strictCheck: If you want to check expectedRes check strictly( deep check ), provide true
-    testFile: File name to write test { must be string with .js extension }
-    loginCred: Define only when api is need authentication with token to check {
+    testFile: File name to write test { must be string with .js extension } Define only when api is need authentication with 'token' or 'cookies' based
-        session: 'token',
-        key: 'eccess-token',
+    loginCred: {
+        session: 'token',// 'cookies' or 'token'
+        key: 'eccess-token',// your token key only if session is token based
         endpoint: 'http://www.test.com/login',
         loginData: Object or data to pass for login api }